 Generic Version Available: No

 Cabotegravir is a medication for HIV treatment.
 Vocabria pills are approved for use with Edurant (rilpivirine) as a short-term treatment regimen.
 Vocabria has not yet been reviewed for inclusion in the DHHS list of recommended medications for HIV treatment or prevention.

 Cabenuva is a long-acting treatment regimen that consists of extended-release cabotegravir and rilpivirine injections.
-Long-acting injectable cabotegravir is also being studied for pre-exposure prophylaxis (PrEP).
+Long-acting injectable cabotegravir is also approved for pre-exposure prophylaxis (PrEP) as Apretude.

 Vocabria is an integrase inhibitor antiretroviral medication.
 It is used with Edurant (rilpivirine) for short-term HIV treatment.
 The pills are used as a lead-in regimen for people who want to switch to Cabenuva injections and may be substitute if someone has to miss a planned injection appointment.

 Vocabria pills are taken once daily, in combination with once-daily Edurant pills, as a oral lead-in regimen for a month before switching to Cabenuva injections.

 The most commonly reported side effects are headache, nausea, abnormal dreams, anxiety and insomnia.

 For a review of drug interactions, including prescription and over-the-counter medications and supplements that should not be taken with Vocabria or may require dose adjustments, consult the Vocabria package insert.

 For More Info: https://viivhealthcare.com/en-gb/our-medicines/vocabria/

 Last Reviewed: January 24, 2021